The Fat Lady Bar and Restaurant first opened its doors on

 beautiful stained and leaded glass signs, and the other

-delightful collectibles work their magic to take you back to
+delightful collectibles work their magic to take you

 Still there is more than meets the eye...Every piece of memorabilia